-100s of S. Koreans to enter North to reunite with loved ones
+South Koreans enter North to reunite with kin split by war

 - If you think the political divide is worse than ever, you may be right

-- Wary of taking the fall, White House counsel cooperates with Mueller VIEW
+They were to reunite with their long-lost North Korean relatives on Monday afternoon at the start of a three-day reunion.
+A separate round of reunions from Friday to Sunday will involve more than 300 other South Koreans, according to Seoul’s Unification Ministry.

 Past reunions have produced powerful images of elderly Koreans crying, embracing and caressing each other.
-Nearly 20,000 people have participated in 20 rounds of face-to-face reunions held between the countries since 2000.
-Another 3,700 exchanged video messages with their North Korean relatives under a short-lived program from 2005 to 2007.
-No one has had a second chance to see their relatives.
+Nearly 20,000 people have participated in 20 rounds of face-to-face reunions since 2000.
+Another 3,700 exchanged video messages with their North Korean relatives under a short-lived communication program from 2005 to 2007.

-According to Seoul’s Unification Ministry, 197 separated South Koreans and their family members will take part in the first round of reunions that run from Monday to Wednesday.
-Another 337 South Koreans will participate in a second round of reunions from Friday to Sunday.

-South Korea will also send dozens of medical and emergency staff to Diamond Mountain to prepare for potential health problems considering the large number of elderly participants.

 Many of the South Korean participants are war refugees born in North Korea who will be meeting their siblings or the infant children they left behind, many of them now into their 70s.